krasimir/riew/README.md

 r.mount();
 ```

-See how we are not using [chan](https://github.com/krasimir/riew#chan) channel factory at all.
+See how we are not using [chan](https://github.com/krasimir/riew#chan) function at all.
 The library automatically creates our channel behind the scenes when we do [sput](https://github.com/krasimir/riew#sput).
 Then later when the riew is mounted we get a subscription to the same channel because the ID `MY_NAME_CHANNEL` matches.
 The result is `{ name: "Simon" }` in the console.

-The `with` helper could be also used to inject stuff that are pushed to the [global registry](https://github.com/krasimir/riew#register).
+The `with` helper could be also used to inject stuff that are pushed to a [global registry](https://github.com/krasimir/riew#register).

 ```js
 register('config', { theme: 'dark' });